 Varela E Martinez AT Martinez MJ

 - Progress in biopulping of non-woody materials: Chemical, enzymatic and ultrastructural aspects of wheat straw dlignification with ligninolytic fungy from the genus Pleurotus.

 Martinez AT Camarero S Guillén F Gutierrez A Muñoz C Varela E Martinez MJ Barrasa JM Ruel K Pelayo JM

 FEMS Microbiol.
 Rev., 13: 265-274.
 1994.

 - Sánchez-de-Puerta I González-García M Varela E Mor A Implications of Telomere Biology in Female Reproductive Aging Using the SAMP8 Mouse Model.
-Presented at the 66th Annual Meeting of the Society for Reproductive Investigation , Paris, France, March 12-16, 2019
+Presented at the 34rd annual meeting of the European Society of Human Reproduction and Embryology, Barcelona, Spain, March 12-16, 2019